 Relationship between Peshwa Bajirao with Balaji Peshwa?

-The relations of Peshwa Bajirao with his father Balaji Vishwanath was mostly friendly.
+The relations of Peshwa Bajirao with his father Balaji Vishwanath were mostly friendly.
 From his early life, his father teaches him a lot.
 He also likes to go with his father on different military campaigns.

 Who was peshwa Bajirao?